patrickdean/homegame/character-creation.md

 ## Backstory

-### Heroic Chronicle

-The heroic chronicle represents your character's connection to the world.

-Players will build a backstory outline using the Heroic Chronicle system beginning on page 190 of the Explorer's Guide to Wildemount.
-Free to add detail, but I caution against adding too much.
-While a fully fleshed out backstory can certainly be interesting, it can also rob us of the ability to build it together.
-Leaving blanks makes it much easier for me to create compelling story hooks for your character.
+In this campaign, I hope to drive a lot of the story from the characters' backstories.
+Therefore, creating an interesting one is important.
+I caution against adding too much detail.
+A fully defined story may prove to be inflexible and make it difficult to work it into the campaign.

 ### Obligation

-Obligation represents a major event in the character's backstory that will serve as one of their driving motivators.

-I have ported the Obligation system from Star Wars: Edge of the Empire.
-Players will be required to select (or roll for) an obligation.
+Obligation represents a major unresolved event in the character's backstory that will serve as one of their driving motivators.
+Players will be required to select (or roll for if they can't decide) an obligation.
+In this instance, feel free to add as much detail as possible as this part of your backstory isn't finished yet and will be a large factor in the campaign.

 Obligation may give you the opporunity to have extra benefits at character creation as well.
 See section on Obligation.

 ### Bonds